arangodb/docs/drivers/spark-connector-new.md

   .save()
 ```

-Write tasks are load balanced across the available ArangoDB coordinators.
-The data saved into the ArangoDB is sharded according to the related target collection definition and is different from the Spark dataframe partitioning.
+Write tasks are load balanced across the available ArangoDB Coordinators.
+The data saved into the ArangoDB is sharded according to the related target collection definition and is different from the Spark DataFrame partitioning.

 ### Write Configuration

 - `table`: target ArangoDB collection name (required)
-- `batchSize`: writing batch size, default `10000`
+- `batchSize`: writing batch size, `10000` by default
-- `table.shards`: number of shards of the created collection (in case of SaveMode `Append` or `Overwrite`)
+- `table.shards`: number of shards of the created collection (in case of the `Append` or `Overwrite` SaveMode)
-- `table.type`: type (`document` or `edge`) of the created collection (in case of SaveMode `Append` or `Overwrite`), default `document`
+- `table.type`: type (`document` or `edge`) of the created collection (in case of the `Append` or `Overwrite` SaveMode), `document` by default
-- `waitForSync`: whether to wait until the documents have been synced to disk (`true` or `false`), default `false`
+- `waitForSync`: specifies whether to wait until the documents have been synced to disk (`true` or `false`), `false` by default
-- `confirmTruncate`: confirm to truncate table when using save mode `Overwrite` mode, default `false`
+- `confirmTruncate`: confirms to truncate table when using the `Overwrite` SaveMode, `false` by default
-- `overwriteMode`: configures the behavior in case a document with the specified `_key` value exists already
+- `overwriteMode`: configures the behavior in case a document with the specified `_key` value already exists
   - `ignore`: it will not be written
   - `replace`: it will be overwritten with the specified document value
   - `update`: it will be patched (partially updated) with the specified document value.
 The overwrite mode can be
     further controlled via the `keepNull` and `mergeObjects` parameter. `keepNull` will also be automatically set to
     `true`, so that null values are kept in the saved documents and not used to remove existing document fields (as for
     default ArangoDB upsert behavior).
   - `conflict` (default): return a unique constraint violation error so that the insert operation fails
 - `mergeObjects`: in case `overwriteMode` is set to `update`, controls whether objects (not arrays) will be merged.
   - `true` (default): objects will be merged
   - `false`: existing document fields will be overwritten
 - `keepNull`: in case `overwriteMode` is set to `update`
-  - `true` (default): `null` values are saved within the document (default)
+  - `true` (default): `null` values are saved within the document (by default)
-  - `false`: `null` values are used to delete corresponding existing attributes
+  - `false`: `null` values are used to delete the corresponding existing attributes

 ### SaveMode

 On writing, `org.apache.spark.sql.SaveMode` is used to specify the expected behavior in case the target collection already exists.

 Spark 2.4 implementation supports all save modes with the following semantics:
-- `Append`: the target collection is created if it does not exist
+- `Append`: the target collection is created if it does not exist.
-- `Overwrite`: the target collection is created if it does not exist, it is truncated otherwise.
-Use in combination with
+- `Overwrite`: the target collection is created if it does not exist, otherwise it is truncated.
+Use it in combination with the
   `confirmTruncate` write configuration parameter.
-- `ErrorIfExists`: the target collection is created if it does not exist, an `AnalysisException` is thrown otherwise
+- `ErrorIfExists`: the target collection is created if it does not exist, otherwise an `AnalysisException` is thrown.
-- `Ignore`: the target collection is created if it does not exist, no write is performed otherwise
+- `Ignore`: the target collection is created if it does not exist, otherwise no write is performed.

 Spark 3.1 implementation supports:
-- `Append`: the target collection is created if it does not exist
+- `Append`: the target collection is created if it does not exist.
-- `Overwrite`: the target collection is created if it does not exist, it is truncated otherwise.
-Use in combination with
+- `Overwrite`: the target collection is created if it does not exist, otherwise it is truncated.
+Use it in combination with the
   `confirmTruncate` write configuration parameter.

 In Spark 3.1, save modes `ErrorIfExists` and `Ignore` behave the same as `Append`.

-Use `overwriteMode` write configuration parameter to specify the documents overwrite behavior (in case a document with the same `_key` already exists).
+Use the `overwriteMode` write configuration parameter to specify the documents overwrite behavior (in case a document with the same `_key` already exists).

 ### Write Resiliency

-The data of each partition is saved in batches using ArangoDB API for inserting multiple documents
+The data of each partition is saved in batches using the ArangoDB API for inserting multiple documents
 ([create multiple documents](https://www.arangodb.com/docs/stable/http/document-working-with-documents.html#create-multiple-documents)).
 This operation is not atomic, therefore some documents could be successfully written to the database, while others could fail.
 To make the job more resilient to temporary errors (i.e. connectivity problems), in case of failure the request will be retried (with another coordinator) if the configured `overwriteMode` allows for idempotent requests, namely:
 - `replace`